ChemaAlfonso/neumorph.scss/readme.md

 ## Variations
 You can use **Neumorph.scss standalone** too.

-Check **Dark and Light** themes and choose what you need, Neumorph.scss only, with full bootstrap styles or with bootstrap _utilities & grid only.
+Check **Dark and Light** themes and choose what you need, Neumorph.scss with bootstrap _utilities & grid only or with full bootstrap styles.

 ### Light themed
 * neumorph.css